Eden (2021 TV series)

-Eden is an original CGI anime streaming television series produced by CGCG Studio Inc. and Qubic Pictures.
+Eden is a CGI anime television series produced by CGCG Studio Inc. and Qubic Pictures.
 Directed by Yasuhiro Irie and written by Kimiko Ueno, it was released on May 27, 2021, on Netflix.

 Plot

 A thousand years after humans disappeared from Earth, a gleaming monolithic city known as "Eden 3" is inhabited solely by artificially intelligent robots whose former masters vanished long ago although they continue to grow agricultural produce.
+Their ruler, a robotic dark lord known as Zero, wants to destroy the humankind.
 On a routine assignment on the surrounding farmland two maintenance robots accidentally awaken a human baby girl, Sara Grace, from stasis, questioning their belief that humans were a forbidden ancient myth.
 Together, the two robots secretly raise Sara in a safe haven outside Eden 3.

 Voice cast

 Production

 First announced in April 2019, the series was originally given a late 2020 release window.
 However, at the Netflix Anime Festival in October 2020, it was revealed that it would be delayed to May 2021.

 Yasuhiro Irie serves as director, with Kimiko Ueno handling the scripts.
 Kevin Penkin serves as the series' composer.